thijsvanloef/palworld-server-docker/README.md

 * RCON_ENABLED
 * UPDATE_ON_BOOT

+you will also need to use the restart policy `always` or `unless-stopped`.
+The example docker run command and docker compose file in [How to Use](#how-to-use) already use the needed policy

 Set UPDATE_ENABLED enable or disable automatic backups (Default is disabled)

 UPDATE_CRON_EXPRESSION is a cron expression, in a Cron-Expression you define an interval for when to run jobs.